 .

-4. James II fled to France in December 1688 and it wasn't until February 1689 that William and Mary were crowned.
+4. In what became known as the Glorious Revolution, James II fled to France in December 1688 and it wasn't until February 1689 that William and Mary were crowned.

 5. William III was from the Dutch House of Orange-Nassau.